Course information

 Course structure and content:

-A1 Beginner: Learner's guide "Schwätzt Dir Lëtzebuergesch?
-A1"
+A1 Beginner: "Schwätzt Dir Lëtzebuergesch?
+A1" learners' guide

 Be able to introduce oneself, express a wish/need; use polite forms of address; use days, months, time of day, numbers; recognise simple everyday expressions; understand and answer simple questions.